-Being looked after is also called 'being in care'.
-There are lots of reasons why children are looked after or in care.
+There are lots of reasons why children are cared for.
 This may be for a short while or until you are an adult.
 Everyone's situation is different so if you don't know why you're in care, speak to your social worker who will try very hard to explain.

 Even though the local authority cares for you, your parents are still responsible for you, but they now share those responsibilities with the local authority.
-You may be looked after because your parents have agreed the local authority can care for you or a family court has said that you need to be looked after.
+You may be a cared for child because your parents have agreed the local authority can care for you or a family court has said that you need to be a cared for child.

 While in care, where you live will depend on your individual situation and what's happening in your life.
 You may be in:

-If there is anything else you need to know about being in care/looked after, talk to your social worker.
+If there is anything else you need to know about being cared for talk to your social worker.